-Due to news about snooping, spying, data collection and lack of privacy, many computer users are switching from using the Google search engine to a private search engine, such as StartPage or DuckDuckGo.
+Due to news and concerns about snooping, spying, data collection and lack of privacy, many computer users are switching from using the Google search engine to a private search engine, such as StartPage or DuckDuckGo.

 Private search engines do not keep a log of your computer’s IP address, your search queries, the website you came from, and the websites you click on in the search results.